DOI10.47051/XDNA7753

 Spanish common names: Coral ecuatoriana, coral de Bocourt, coral de triadas falsas pequeña.

-Recognition: ♂♂ 76.1 cmMaximum distance from the snout to the tip of the tail. ♀♀ 82 cmMaximum distance from the snout to the tip of the tail..1 In western Ecuador, true coralsnakes (genus Micrurus) can be distinguished form most, but no all, false coralsnakes by having brightly colored rings that are evident on the belly, small eyes that are about the same size as the scales behind them, and no loreal scale.1,2 The Ecuadorian Coralsnake is one of three species of the genus occurring in the dry forests of southwestern Ecuador.
-From these, it is one of two having black body rings arranged in triads, although the accessory rings might be very thin; the other snake is M. olssoni, which has a tricolored (instead of bicolored) tail.2 Micrurus bocourti can be confused with M. mertensi, but this other species has black rings arranged in monads, and the red interspaces are about the same size as the black rings (red rings much wider than black rings in M. bocourti).1,2 Males of the Ecuadorian Coralsnake differ from females by having longer tails with with a greater (4–8 vs 5–6) number of black rings.3
+Recognition: ♂♂ 76.1 cmMaximum distance from the snout to the tip of the tail. ♀♀ 82 cmMaximum distance from the snout to the tip of the tail..1 In western Ecuador, true coralsnakes (genus Micrurus) can be distinguished from most, but not all, false coralsnakes by having brightly colored rings that are evident on the belly, small eyes that are about the same size as the scales behind them, and no loreal scale.1,2 The Ecuadorian Coralsnake is one of three species of the genus occurring in the dry forests of southwestern Ecuador.
+From these, it is one of two having black body rings arranged in triads, although the accessory rings might be very thin; the other snake is Micrurus olssoni, which has a tricolored (instead of bicolored) tail.2 Micrurus bocourti can be confused with M. mertensi, but this other species has black rings arranged in monads, and the red interspaces are about the same size as the black rings (red rings much wider than black rings in M. bocourti).1,2 Males of the Ecuadorian Coralsnake differ from females by having longer tails with a greater (4–8 vs 5–6) number of black rings.3

 Figure showing variation among individuals of Micrurus bocourti